AllenNeuralDynamics/aind-smartspim-stitch/README.md

 $ pip install -e .
 ```

-Afterwards, set --parastitcher_path parameter to the Parastitcher python script.
+Afterwards, set --pyscripts_path parameter to the directory where Parastitcher and paraconverter python scripts are.
 You can do this in the command line or directly in the code.
-It should be located in `YOUR_DIRECTORY/TeraStitcher-portable-1.11.10-with-BF-Linux/pyscripts/Parastitcher.py`.
+It should be located in `YOUR_DIRECTORY/TeraStitcher-portable-1.11.10-with-BF-Linux/pyscripts`. (place both scripts there).

 ## Parameters
 This module uses the following principal parameters: